 Generous support received:

+Thanks to your generous support, with over £5000 raised in individual donations, and support from East Suffolk Council Small Businesses Emergency Grants, from Suffolk Community Foundaton, and from Southwold Town Council, we survived the three lockdowns and are in a good state to relaunch on May 17th.
 Generous grants from the Southwold Trust have allowed us to carry out urgent external refurbishment of St Edmunds Hall and these works are now completed.
-We have used a substantial grant from the Coastal Community Fund to purchase a new permanent seating block, which you can see pictures of on our webpage.
+A further generous grant from the Southwold Trust will allow us to carry out a major refurbishment of our stage lighting and audio system.
+We used a substantial grant from the Coastal Community Fund to purchase a new permanent seating block, which you can see pictures of on our webpage.
 Donations from Southwold Town Council and County Councillor Michael Ladd are allowing us to purchase essential equipment for the safe and efficient use of the hall.

 Under new management: